Bladder Weakness Causes and Treatments

 Incontinence may also happen in pregnancy because the bladder or the urethra (neck of the bladder) has moved, because nerves in your bladder have been damaged, or because you may experience muscle spasms that affect the bladder sphincter – a muscular valve that normally keeps urine in the bladder.

 Once your baby has been born you may also need to urinate more frequently for a few days as your body tries to dispose of all that extra fluid it retained while you were pregnant.
 This, however, should all settle down and you should be urinating normally again within seven to 10 days.
 Another way pregnancy and childbirth can affect your bladder is they may weaken your pelvic floor muscles.
 Having a forceps delivery can also stretch the pelvic floor muscles, which can lead to bladder weakness.
+Understanding the impact that pregnancy can have upon your body can be a good way to prepare for these changes.

 What can you do?